-1. On first trip, tighten wheel lugs at start and at 10, 25, and 50 miles.
+- 1. On first trip, tighten wheel nuts at start and at 10, 25, and 50 miles.

-- 2. Thereafter, check wheel lugs before each trip. - 3.
-Following winter storage, check before beginning a trip. - 4.
-Following excessive braking, inspect wheel lugs
+- 2. Thereafter, check wheel nuts

+- Before each trip.

+- Following winter storage.

+- Following excessive braking

-See Specification Section in this manual for wheel torque ratings.
+See Specification Section in this manual for inflation specifications and wheel torque ratings.